dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 to allow overriding with an implementation that violates that attribute.
 The fact that guarantees given by a base class cannot be reduced by a derived class are part of the Liskov substitution principle and cannot be addressed by this DIP.
-Whether a method (not only a functional) should carry warrant attribute, is a discretionary decision to be made by the class author.
+Whether a method (not only a functional) should carry a warrant attribute, is a discretionary decision to be made by the class author.

 ### Functions with Typesafe Variadic Lazy Parameters